duckyluuk/minimax-checkers/README.md

 ## Playing the game

-- run the python file Make sure you have the [pygame](https://www.pygame.org/) library installed.
+- run the python file.
+Make sure you have the [pygame](https://www.pygame.org/) library installed.
 - When it is your turn, select one of your pieces by clicking it.
 - After selecting a piece, click a tile to move this piece to.
 - Only valid moves will be executed, if a move is invalid nothing will happen.
 - To unselect a piece, click it again.
+- The last made move will be highlighted, as well as the pieces killed by that move.

 ## Settings